lambda-feedback/user-documentation/docs/student/chatbots.md

 The chatbot already knows:

-- The question you're on, all its parts, its guidance, the final answer, and the worked solution
+- The question you are on, all its parts, the final answer, and the worked solution
+- Your teacher's guidance blurb and time estimate for the question
+- The set the question is in (name, number, and description)
-- Your responses so far on this question and the feedback you got
+- Your full response history on each part: total submissions, wrong submissions, and your latest submission and the feedback you got
-- How long you've spent on the question today
+- How long you have spent on the question and current part today
+- The full chat history you have had with the chatbot

 So you don't need to copy-paste the question or re-explain what you've tried — just ask.